-Dropbox is a great tool for backing up your files.
-It’s amazing because you can install the Dropbox app and it appears on your computer just like any other folder.
-Organize your files inside your folder as you would regularly and it will all be synced to your online account so you can access it at any time.
+Dropbox is an online storage system that is great for backing up all your files and sharing them.
+It's amazing because you can install the app right to your computer so it actually appears just like any other folder.
+You can organize files inside that folder just like you would regularly and they'll be synced to your Dropbox account so you can access them anytime + from anywhere.

 3. Website: Squarespace

-You can do as little or as much as you want with your Squarespace website because the templates are beautiful to start with.
-But it has the flexibility to really customize your site so that it is truly unique to your brand and business.
+You can do as little or as much as you want with your Squarespace site because the templates are totally gorgeous to begin with.
+But it's also got the flexibility to customize your site so it's truly unique to your brand and business.

 Have you tried any of these tools?
-What are you favorite tools to help run your business??
+Do you have any other favorite online tools that I need to know about??